Informed Dynamic Scheduling for QLDPC Codes: The Proposed sRBP for QLDPC codes

+To address the negative impact of the greedy group and trapping set, we propose two heuristic strategies.
+The first strategy is to design an edge pool that can offer various edges whenever a selection is made in \ref{s:s1}.
+By increasing the variety of edges considered, the chances of information exchange both within and outside the greedy group or trapping set are enhanced, which can improve the probability of successful decoding.

+The second strategy is to predict an error position likely belonging to the support of an error pattern and perform a pre-correction.
+If an error position within a trapping set is corrected early, the influence of the trapping set may be mitigated.
+However, a candidate error position should be elaborately found since the syndrome is used as input; otherwise, the syndrome corresponding to the new error pattern after pre-correction may differ significantly from the original, limiting decoder performance.

-\subsection{A proposed edge pool $\mathfrak{R}$ for QLDPC codes}
+\subsection{A Proposed Edge Pool $\mathfrak{R}$ for QLDPC Codes}

-To provide the diversity of the edge pool, we propose an $\mathfrak{R}$ induced by a variable node $v_t$ and a list of its neighboring check nodes that have not been updated, where $v_t$ will be adjusted for each time we update a C2V edge.
+To provide the diversity of the edge pool, we propose an $\mathfrak{R}$ induced by a variable node $v_t$ and a list of its neighboring check nodes that have not yet been updated, where $v_t$ will be adjusted for each edge selection.

-Given a current considered variable node $v_t$, each time to determine a C2V edge for updating, only those edges neighboring $v_t$ are compared in \ref{s:s1}, and $v_t$ is set to be different for the next time to determine the new C2V message update; in this way, we ensure that there must be different edges between $\mathfrak{R}'$ and $\mathfrak{R}$.
-The order of the considered $v_t$ can be carefully designed by exploiting the correlation between each variable node, but in practice, sequentially setting $v_t$ from $0$ to $N-1$ is sufficient.
+When considering a variable node \( v_t \), only edges connected to \( v_t \) are compared in Step \ref{s:s1} to determine which C2V edge to update.
+Here, \( v_t \) serves as an indicator and is updated for the subsequent edge selection, ensuring that the edges in \( \mathfrak{R}' \) differ from those in \( \mathfrak{R} \).
+In simulations, \( v_t \) is assigned sequentially from \( 0 \) to \( N-1 \).